Carolinevp/Carolinevp/README.md

 In a former life, I was product manager for luxury brands where I developed a strong  attention to detail, and a love for sleek design (which I tend to apply in my code!).

-Outside of programming I love cooking 🌱 and travelling :luggage:.
-I am also a certified yoga teacher :woman_in_lotus_position: and a bookworm! :nerd_face:
+Outside of programming I love cooking 🌱 and travelling 🌎.
+I am also a certified yoga teacher 🧘🏽‍♀️ and a bookworm! 🤓